Unknownplaylist/Kaltura-Downloader-Extension/README.md

   }
   }
   ```
+- "GET" request url segment example  ```https://vodcdn.sg.kaltura.com/hls/p/......../name/a.mp4/seg-1-v1-a1.ts ```
+- Then it replace the "/p/" to a "/pd/"
+- Subsequently downloading it as a mp4 file
+- Credit goes to RobMOz , edimshuffling and the numerous other contributors from the Stack Overflow community

 # References
 - https://stackoverflow.com/questions/56366523/obtaining-direct-download-link-for-an-embedded-kaltura-video
-  - The extension is a automation on RobMOz explation on this stackoverflow qustion
+  - The extension is an automation on RobMOz explanation while using edimshuffling URL edit method on this stackoverflow question
 - kaltura.png IMAGE
   - Kaltura. (n.d.).
 Retrieved August 23, 2023, from https://avatars.githubusercontent.com/u/319096?s=200&amp;v=4.